 The pituitary gland is a pea-sized gland.
 It sits in the sella turcica (‘Turkish saddle’), a bony hollow in the base of the skull, underneath the brain and behind the bridge of the nose.
 Although the pituitary gland looks like one gland, it actually has two distinct parts, the anterior pituitary gland and the posterior pituitary gland.
-The gland is attached to the hypothalamus, the part of the brain that controls its activity.
+The gland is attached to the part of the brain that controls its activity.
 The anterior part of the pituitary gland consists of gland cells, which are connected to the brain by very short blood vessels.
 The posterior pituitary gland is actually part of the brain and it secretes hormones directly into the bloodstream under the command of the brain.

 The pituitary gland is called the 'master gland' as the hormones it produces control so many different processes in the body.
 It senses the body's needs and sends signals to different organs and glands throughout the body to regulate their function and maintain an appropriate environment.
 It secretes a variety of hormones into the bloodstream which act as messengers to transmit information from the pituitary gland to distant cells, regulating their activity.
 For example, the pituitary gland produces prolactin, which acts on the breasts to induce milk production.
 The pituitary gland also secretes hormones that act on the adrenal glands, thyroid gland, ovaries and testes, which in turn produce other hormones.
 Through production of its hormones, the pituitary gland controls metabolism, growth, sexual maturation, reproduction, blood pressure and many other vital physical functions and processes.

 The anterior pituitary gland produces the following hormones and releases them into the bloodstream:

 There are also some hormones that are produced by the hypothalamus and then stored in the posterior pituitary gland prior to being released into the bloodstream.
 These are: